anthonyarthur21469-svg/Microsoft-Entra-ID-Cloud-Identity-Access-Management/README.md

 | Offboarding | `Disable-ADAccount -Identity mdavis` |

 **Operational note:** Hyper-V checkpoints were intentionally avoided unless necessary because previous checkpoint files consumed significant storage.
 Normal guest shutdown preserves the VM state on the VHDX.

-## Resume / Interview Summary

-Built an Active Directory IAM lab and executed Joiner-Mover-Leaver workflows, implemented RBAC with security groups and NTFS permissions, validated least-privilege access, identified and remediated privilege creep during a Finance-to-HR transfer, and securely disabled and segregated a departing identity using ADUC and PowerShell.